sameer25bai10985-alt/Attendance-Management-System-API/architecture.md

 # System Architecture

-The system follows a simple 3-tier backend architecture: a Flask HTTP layer, a model/data-access layer, and a MySQL database.
+The system follows a simple 3-tier backend architecture: of a Flask HTTP layer, a model/data-access layer, and the MySQL database.

 ```mermaid
 flowchart TB